ba2hankaya/ArgumentParser/README.md

 ### Storage and output

-Parsed values are stored in a Dictionary<string, object> using the argument’s dest as the key.
-The dictionary is then serialized to JSON and deserialized into a dynamic ExpandoObject, giving flexible access to values.
+Parsed values are stored in a ExpandoObject and returned as such for flexible and dynamic access to variables.
+Also ArgumentParser.HasProperty(ExpandoObject, string) helper method is available for ease of use.

 ## Lessons Learned